-All graduate students enter a graduate program with at least some disorder coursework already taken at the undergraduate level.
-The UWEC CSD program has a process identified to make sure that all graduates leave the program ready for success on the Praxis exam and the CFY experience.
+Knowledge and skills across all ASHA-specified disorder areas are held in high regard by the UWEC, CSD graduate program.
+For this reason, and since many graduate students enter a graduate program with at least some disorder coursework already taken at the undergraduate level, the program has a process identified to make sure that all graduates leave the program ready for success on the Praxis exam and the CFY experience.

-- All CSD graduate students will be required to pass an exam to demonstrate competency in any disorder area he/she is documenting from an undergraduate or post-baccalaureate course.
-For most students that will include two areas: Articulation/Phonology and Aural Rehabilitation/Hearing. - Students may not attempt any of these exams until they have first had a course in the disorder.
-In other words, every graduate student must have had disorders coursework, as revealed on a university transcript, in each of the three areas (disorders) listed above. - Each student will only be allowed to attempt each exam once.
-If a student fails the exam (a score of less than 70%), he/she will need to complete and pass a Case Study Application Project for that topic (deadline to submit this case study is the January prior to graduation). - All exams are 45 multiple-choice items. - All exams are taken the summer after the first year of the graduate program. - If a student fails both the exam and the Case Study Application, he/she will be required to enroll (or re-enroll) in that respective course at UWEC.
+- All CSD graduate students will be required to pass an exam to demonstrate competency in any disorder area they are documenting from an undergraduate or post-baccalaureate course.
+For most students that will include two areas: Speech-Sound Disorders in Children and Aural Rehabilitation/Hearing. - Students may not attempt any of these exams until they have first had a course in the disorder.
+In other words, every graduate student must have had disorders coursework, as revealed on a university transcript in Speech-Sound Disorders in Children and Aural Rehabilitation/Hearing. - Each student will only be allowed to attempt each exam once.
+In the event that a student fails the exam (a score of less than 70%), they will need to complete and pass a Case Study Application Project for that topic (deadline to submit this case study is the January prior to graduation). - All exams are 45 multiple-choice items. - All exams are taken in the summer after the first year of the graduate program. - If a student fails both the exam and the Case Study Application, they will be required to enroll (or re-enroll) in that respective course at UWEC.